Former Judge of the Supreme Court of India

 The Court also took into account the fact that the accused had spent almost 2 years in prison since his arrest.
 It also accounted for the person’s age and education while granting the bail.

 Justice Deepak Gupta authored a part-dissent in the notable Tribunals case.
-The judgment, which cast a shadow over the way in which the Money Bill question was determined in the Aadhaar judgment, struck down the Appellate Tribunal and Other Authorities (Qualifications, Experience and Other Conditions of Service of Members) Rules 2017.
+The judgment, which cast a shadow over how the Money Bill question was determined in the Aadhaar judgment, struck down the Appellate Tribunal and Other Authorities (Qualifications, Experience and Other Conditions of Service of Members) Rules 2017.
 Nevertheless, on the question of whether Section 184 of the Finance Act, 2017 excessively delegated legislative powers to the executive to frame these, Justice Gupta disagreed with the majority.

 On this issue, he held that although non-essential functions may be delegated, even within such delegation, Parliament had to retain a certain amount of control over the executive.
 Thus, in such cases, he held that the rules had to be eventually tabled in the Parliament.
 Moreover, he held that given the difference in subject matter and other expertise of the members of different tribunals, allowing the executive to determine the eligibility qualifications without laying down any guidelines amounts to excessive delegation.